-Please read, follow, and understand all general rules and "Exhibition Livestock Health Requirements" as presented by the IDOA: 2021 Illinois State Fair Health Requirements
+Please read, follow, and understand all general rules and "Exhibition Livestock Health Requirements" as presented by the IDOA: 2022 Illinois State Fair Health Requirements 2022 County Fair Exhibition Health Requirements

-- 1. All female beef projects must be accompanied by a health certificate.
+All female beef projects must be accompanied by a health certificate.
 All health papers will be picked up at the gate upon entering the 4-H Fairgrounds.
-No animals will be permitted on the grounds without the necessary health papers. - 2.
-Steers must be born between January 1 and December 31 of the previous calendar year.
+No animals will be permitted on the grounds without the necessary health papers.

+- 1. Steers must be born between January 1 and December 31 of the previous calendar year.
 Any over-age steer will not be permitted to show.
-Steers must be owned and personally cared for by the 4-H member since February 1 of the current calendar year and carried as part of their 4-H project. - 3.
-All steers will be weighed and mouthed at the 4-H Show. - 4.
-All steers must have been tattooed in the exhibitor's name by the designated date in February by Directors and Superintendents of the 4-H Show to be eligible to exhibit at the 4-H Show or the Illinois State Fair Junior Show. - 5.
+Steers must be owned and personally cared for by the 4-H member since February 1 of the current calendar year and carried as part of their 4-H project. - 2.
+All steers will be weighed and mouthed at the 4-H show. - 3.
+All steers must have been tattooed in the exhibitor's name by the designated date in February by Directors and Superintendents of the 4-H show to be eligible to exhibit at the 4-H show or the Illinois State Fair Junior Show. - 4.
 Steers and Commercial Heifers will be shown in a weight division.
-Each exhibitor will be responsible for weighing their animal at the designated time TBD the 4-H Show.
-The animal will be assigned to the weight class to which it belongs. - 6.
+Each exhibitor will be responsible for weighing their animal at the designated time TBD at the 4-H show.
+The animal will be assigned to the weight class to which it belongs. - 5.
 All breeding female animals shown in purebred classes must follow the Illinois State Fair Show guidelines and be registered in the name of the person making the entry by June 1 of the current calendar year.
 Superintendents will check registration papers on the morning of the show.
-Exhibitors must bring registration papers for all beef animals entered in purebred classes. - 7.
+Exhibitors must bring registration papers for all beef animals entered in purebred classes. - 6.
 Commercial Breeding Class is open to non-registered females that are to be placed back into the breeding herd.
-They will be shown by weight. - 8.
-All cattle will be assigned to stalls by the superintendents. - 9.
-Animals to be exhibited in the Livingston County Born and Raised classes must be declared at the tattoo and weigh-in date in February. - 10.
-Exhibitor may enter one animal in each Rate of Gain premium number. - 11.
+They will be shown by weight. - 7.
+All cattle will be assigned to stalls by the superintendents. - 8.
+Animals to be exhibited in the Livingston County Born and Raised classes must be declared at the tattoo and weigh-in date in February. - 9.
+Exhibitor may enter one animal in each Rate of Gain premium number. - 10.
 Market animals may not have permanent teeth to be eligible to show.
 This rule is to be strictly enforced.